-- Arrange for the preparation of a basic inventory prior to the commencement of the tenancy, if required, and for the inventory to be checked at the commencement of the tenancy (see paragraph 4.6 for costs).
+- l) Arrange for the preparation of a basic inventory prior to the commencement of the tenancy, if required, and for the inventory to be checked at the commencement of the tenancy

 Unless otherwise agreed in writing in advance, our appointment as Managing Agents is for the duration of the tenancy as defined in these Terms and Conditions of Business, subject to three month written notice to terminate on either side.
-In the event such termination takes place, BTC Residential remain entitled to commission for introducing the tenant(s) as defined in paragraph 4.1 and 4.2 hereof.
+In the event such termination takes place, BTC Residential remain entitled to commission for introducing the tenant(s).

 - Dilapidations Deposit

-Where BTC Residential are expected to undertake and record an basic inventory we do so on the strict understanding that we hold no responsibility for the accuracy of the inventory or its contents, and that any inaccuracies or the omissions are the responsibility of the Landlord.
-Should you require a formal inventory then an inventory clerk will be appointed at a cost of £100.00 plus VAT upon your verbal instructions.
+- Where BTC Residential are expected to undertake and record an basic inventory we do so on the strict understanding that we hold no responsibility for the accuracy of the inventory or its contents, and that any inaccuracies or the omissions are the responsibility of the Landlord.
+Should you require a formal inventory then an inventory clerk will be appointed at a cost of £120 inclusive of VAT upon your verbal instructions.

 - Rent Remittance

 - The UK banking system is such that it can take up to 10 working days to clear funds paid to us by means of standing order and to transfer them (less fees and other monies due to us) to you account.
 Any monies dispatched will be without prejudice to final clearance.

 - The property and its contents should be comprehensively insured to include third party and occupiers liability risks.
 Failure to inform your insurer that the property is let could render the policy void.
 You should obtain detailed advise from your insurers as to the nature of the cover required.